Sea Ice

 The Antarctic large-scale circulation of sea ice is generally in a clockwise direction (looking above the South Pole) around Antarctica, with gyres, or smaller rotations, in the Weddell and Ross Seas.
 There is an average northward component, so sea ice gradually moves towards the northern ice edge after it forms.

-In the Arctic, land encircles much of the sea ice, constraining its flow, resulting in ridging and thicker sea ice.
-The overall flow of Antarctic ice is quite different.
-There is no northern land boundary for the northward flowing sea ice to run into, so the ice flows northward until it melts in warmer oceans and air temperatures.
+In contrast to the Arctic, the Antarctic has no surrounding land boundary for the northward flowing sea ice to run into, so the ice flows northward until it melts in warmer oceans and air temperatures.
 Because of this, Antarctic sea ice is younger and thinner, on average, than ice in the Arctic.
 Most sea ice in the Antarctic is less than a year old.

 Research